Where to Sell Handmade Crafts Online: Your Ultimate Guide

 1

-Before choosing a platform, identify what makes your crafts unique and who your ideal customer is.
-This clarity will guide your platform selection and marketing efforts.
+Clearly identify what makes your crafts unique and who your ideal customer is.
+Develop a consistent brand identity that resonates with your target audience.

 2